hrnr/opencv/doc/tutorials/stitching/stitcher/stitcher.markdown

 A new instance of stitcher is created and the @ref cv::Stitcher::stitch will do all the hard work.

-@ref Stitcher::create can create stitcher in one of the predefined configurations (argument `mode`).
-See @ref Stitcher::Mode for details.
+@ref cv::Stitcher::create can create stitcher in one of the predefined configurations (argument `mode`).
+See @ref cv::Stitcher::Mode for details.
 These configurations will setup multiple stitcher properties to operate in one of predefined scenarios.
 After you create stitcher in one of predefined configurations you can adjust stitching by setting any of the stitcher